ethereum-oasis-op/baseline/zkp/README.md

 `filename`: the name of the `.zok` file (without the `.zok` file extension).
 `inputs`: array of the arguments the the `main()` function of the circuit.

-The `/app/zkp/output` dir has the outputs of these steps copied from within the container.
-When the `generate-proof` instruction is run, the corresponding `proof.json` is stored in the `/app/zkp/output` dir.
+The `/app/output` dir has the outputs of these steps copied from within the container.
+When the `generate-proof` instruction is run, the corresponding `proof.json` is stored in the `/app/output` dir.

 Example: (Replace `filename` with the name of the file for which we're creating a witness).
 `curl -d '{"filename": "test", "inputs": [5, 25]}' -H "Content-Type: application/json" -X POST http://radish-zkp.docker/generate-proof`

 Alternatively, the POSTMAN application can be used to run these curl requests.

-Note: All the resultant files from the above steps/processes are created in a sub-directory named with the input parameter, `filename` (where, for example, the filename is `test` for filepath `/app/zkp/path/to/test.zok`).
+Note: All the resultant files from the above steps/processes are created in a sub-directory under `/app/output` named with the input parameter, `filename` (where, for example, the filename is `test` for filepath `/app/circuits/path/to/test.zok`).

 ### `vk`